Case Details

 What Were the Facts of This Case?

-On 4 April 2012 at 6.20pm, Mr Choo issued Purchase Order No. 0136-2012 (“PO”) directly to Mr Ivan by email attachment.
-The PO referenced the quotation and the accompanying email stated: “Dear Ivan, [a]ttached PO for your kind attention.
+After receiving the quotation, Mr McMullen forwarded it to Mr Choo, requesting that Mr Choo issue a purchase order to the plaintiff.
+On 4 April 2012 at 6.20pm, Mr Choo issued Purchase Order No. 0136-2012 (the “PO”) dated the same day, attaching it by email to Mr Ivan.
+The PO referenced the quotation as “as per attached email quotation dated 03/04/12”.
+The accompanying email stated: “[d]ear Ivan, [a]ttached PO for your kind attention.
 All technical issues to be addressed to John.”
-The signature block indicated that Mr Choo was employed by NSD.
-SSE then performed the thruster lashing services on 5 May 2012 and completed demobilisation the following day.
-SSE later issued a tax invoice dated 30 July 2012 to NSD for the principal sum.
+The signature block indicated that Mr Choo was employed by the defendant.
+The plaintiff then performed the thruster lashing services on 5 May 2012 and completed demobilisation the following day.
+It issued a tax invoice to the defendant on 30 July 2012 for the Principal Sum.

 What Were the Key Legal Issues?

-The High Court identified three principal issues.
-First, it had to determine whether Mr Choo and Mr McMullen had actual authority to enter into a contract with SSE on behalf of NSD.
-This required the court to analyse agency principles and the evidence of authority, including whether the individuals’ roles and conduct supported a finding of actual authority.
+The court identified three main issues arising from the pleadings and submissions.
+First, it had to determine whether Mr Choo and Mr McMullen had actual authority to enter into a contract with the plaintiff on behalf of the defendant.
+This required the court to examine the nature of their roles, their relationship to the defendant, and the evidence of consent between principal and agent.

-Third, the court had to decide whether the terms of the agreement entitled SSE to be paid the principal sum, including charges for cancellations and postponement.
-This issue required the court to interpret the arrangement and determine whether SSE’s performance and the circumstances of cancellation justified the invoiced amounts.
+Third, the court had to decide whether the terms of the agreement entitled the plaintiff to be paid the Principal Sum, including charges for cancellations and the daily rates.
+This required the court to interpret the commercial arrangement reflected in the quotation and PO, and to assess whether the plaintiff’s performance and invoicing aligned with the contractual terms.

 How Did the Court Analyse the Issues?

-The court’s analysis began with agency and the doctrine of actual authority.
-It emphasised that actual authority is grounded in a consensual agreement between principal and agent.
-Consent may be express or implied from the parties’ words and conduct.
-Importantly, the court noted that the principal and agent will be held to have consented if, in law, they agreed to what constitutes the relationship, even if they did not recognise it themselves or even if they professed to disclaim it.
-The court cited authority for the proposition that substance matters more than form, and that a contract describing parties as principal and agent is not conclusive, while an agency relationship may exist even if the agreement purports to exclude it.
+The analysis began with agency and actual authority.
+The court emphasised that the essential element underpinning actual authority is a consensual agreement between principal and agent.
+Consent may be given expressly or implied from words and conduct.
+The court also stressed that the principal and agent will be held to have consented if they have agreed to what amounts in law to such a relationship, even if they did not recognise it themselves and even if they professed to disclaim it.
+In support of these principles, the court referred to Alwie Handoyo v Tjong Very Sumito ([2013] 4 SLR 308), citing Garnac Grain Company Incorporated v H M F Faure & Fairclough Ltd ([1968] AC 1130).
+The court’s approach reflects a substance-over-form orientation: the legal relationship is determined by conduct and practical realities rather than labels.

 What Was the Outcome?

-The High Court entered judgment for SSE in the principal sum of S$414,600.
-It also awarded interest at 5.33% from the date of the writ, reflecting the court’s view that NSD was liable for the contractual (or at least enforceable) obligations arising from the agency-linked contracting process.
+The High Court entered judgment in favour of the plaintiff for the principal sum of S$414,600.
+It also awarded interest at 5.33% from the date of the writ.
+The decision therefore imposed monetary liability on the defendant for the thruster lashing services and related charges claimed by the plaintiff.

 Why Does This Case Matter?